apace7/local_volume_database/docs/source/usage.rst

   ## latest github
   dsph_all = table.Table.read('https://raw.githubusercontent.com/apace7/local_volume_database/main/data/dwarf_all.csv')

+Note that the version number will need to be changed to access the lasted release page while the github link will go to the version on the main branch.
 There is also a pdf document (named lvdb_table.pdf) in release page summarizing the contents and properties of each combined table.